Jiří Balcar: Work

 Balcar's work began during high school when he worked with a dry needle technique.
 In the early 1950s, he began to incorporate typography into his works, which later became his typical style.
 The end of his work came after visits to foreign exhibitions, especially the World Exhibition in Brussels in 1958.
 He then turned to European trends and became one of the pioneers of the new wave of Czech abstract painting in the late 1950s.
 At the beginning of the 1960s, he created abstract paintings, graphics and drawings with typographic and handwritten signs as symbols of the unpredictability of everyday reality.
 The theme of a modern person participating in social life is an essential part of his work.
 In the following years Balcar reduces further to monochrome, dark images with pasty applied colour.
 In his prints, he reflected the impulses of American Pop Art and the new European figurations.

+His work is represented in the collections of the Aleš South Bohemian Gallery in Hluboká nad Vltavou, the Czech Museum of Fine Arts, GhmP and NG in Prague, the Regional Gallery in Liberec and also abroad at the Jacques Baruch Gallery in Chicago, Illinois or the Sztuki Museum. Łódzi.